mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 You can change the default values of the refresh interval from here if you want to.

->[!TIP]
-> If you have a substantial amount of content stored in your iManage libraries that needs to be indexed with this connector, we strongly recommend creating multiple connections.
-Each connection should cover only a small portion of the content stored in the iManage Cloud, with different full crawl starting times.
-This approach helps balance content freshness and performance.
-For example, each connection should index content less than 1-5 million items and have a full crawl starting time different from other connections.

 ### Connection description
 Upon creating the connection, navigate to the Success page.
 Here, you can click the **Auto Suggestion** button to use the default Connection description.
 Alternatively, you may create a custom Connection description to help Copilot better understand the indexed content and enhance the end user prompts when referencing content from this connection for your organization.